Bulworth Review: Political Satire in the Age of Trump

 This piece was originally published in the summer of 2015.
 Since this piece has been written, it has become exceedingly clear that Donald Trump is a dangerous demagogue who has hijacked the Republican party and made a mockery of the American electoral process.
-I won't edit or delete the original "castigating, but amused" tone of the original piece - to preserve an example of how vulnerable we were to a neo-fascist in a reality show clown suit.
+With some reflection, I won't edit or delete the original "castigating, but amused" tone of this piece.
+With some reflection, I decided to preserve how vulnerable I was to a neo-fascist in a reality show clown suit.
 It's clear though that this piece does not take Trump as seriously as was warranted.

 Liberated from any obligation to his re-election campaign, Bulworth goes rogue.
-He admits to the Black community that he (and every other politician) only uses them for photo ops.
+He admits to the Black community that he only uses them for photo ops.
 He tells his Hollywood donors that their products are garbage and he only uses them for fundraising.
 He tops of his denunciations by issuing a jeremiad against his true constituency: the insurance lobbyists who have paid him off.

 Inexplicably, Bulworth’s candidness leads to a reinvigoration of his campaign.
 His candor is incendiary, but the public is transfixed.
 Over the course of the film, Bulworth not only locks up his Senate seat, but receives a stunning 23% write-in campaign for the presidency.
 There’s an important distinction to be made in the first sentence of my paragraph: I said Bulworth’s CANDIDNESS and not Bulworth’s TRUTH.
 Bulworth’s “shocking” statements parallel a real life candidate that is (as of this writing) profiting from a burlesque, Bulworth-esque strategy where candor is richly rewarded.
 But candor is NOT truth.